Palestinians claim victory as Gaza truce faces early test - WTMJ

 The United States, Israel’s closest and most important ally, initially backed what it said was Israel’s right to self-defense against indiscriminate rocket fire.
 But as the fighting dragged on and the death toll mounted, the Americans increasingly pressured Israel to stop the offensive.

-But late Thursday, Netanyahu’s office announced the cease-fire agreement.
-Hamas quickly followed suit.
-Militants continued to launch sporadic rocket at Israel early Friday, before the 2 a.m. cease-fire took effect.

-In Washington, Biden hailed the cease-fire.
-“I believe we have a genuine opportunity to make progress, and I’m committed to working for it,” he said.

-Biden said the U.S. was committed to helping Israel replenish its supply of interceptor missiles for its Iron Dome rocket-defense system and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.
+Biden welcomed the cease-fire.
+He said the U.S. was committed to helping Israel replenish its supply of interceptor missiles and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.

 Netanyahu quickly came under heavy criticism from members of his hawkish, nationalist base.
 Gideon Saar, a former ally who now leads a small party opposed to the prime minister, called the cease-fire “embarrassing.”
 Itamar Ben Gvir, head of the far-right Jewish Power party, tweeted that the cease-fire was “a grave surrender to terrorism and the dictates of Hamas.”